library-data-platform/ldp/doc/Admin_Guide.md

   * `odbcDatabase` (required) is the ODBC "data source name" of the LDP database.

-* `enableSources` (required) is an array of the sources that LDP will extract data from.
-The source names refer to a subset of the sources defined (below) under `sources`.  _Currently LDP supports configuring only one source per LDP instance, and so this array should have only one element_.
+* `enableSources` (required) is an array of sources that are enabled for the LDP to extract data from.
+The source names refer to a subset of those defined under `sources` (see below).
+Only one source should be provided in the case of non-consortial deployments.

 * `sources` (required) is a collection of sources that LDP can extract data from.
-Each source is defined by a source name and an associated object containing several settings:
+Only one source should be provided in the case of non-consortial deployments.
+A source is defined by a source name and an associated object containing several settings:

-  * `okapiURL` (required) is the URL for the Okapi instance to extract dat from.
+  * `okapiURL` (required) is the URL for the Okapi instance to extract data from.

   * `okapiTenant` (required) is the Okapi tenant.